Robbie-Cook/legacy-personal-website/README.md

 # Personal Website

-This is a repository of my personal website [http://robbie.pw](http://robbie.pw), built with React (create-react-app) and Gatsby.
+This is a repository of my personal website [http://robbie.pw](http://robbie.pw).

-It's a very simple website with a few pages, and it should be updated regularly.
+It should be updated regularly.

-In the near future, I want to make this website smoother with animations.
+Animations coming soon!

 Then I want to start making open source contributions to cool projects, and showcase the contributions on this website.